turingschool/front-end-curriculum/lessons/module-2/testing-react.md

   })
 ```

 That's a great test, it assures us that our button executes the correct method.
 But let's take it a step further.

+#### Turn and Talk

-What if we want to dig into the `submitIdea` function and ensure that the props.addToDont gets called within that method...given the infromation you gained above, take 5 minutes to talk to the person next to you about how you might accomplish this.
+What if we want to dig into the `submitIdea` function and ensure that the props.addToDont gets called within that method?
+Given the infromation you gained above, take 5 minutes to talk to the person next to you about how you might accomplish this.

 ![thinking dog](http://dy5jipgyozh6.cloudfront.net/wp-content/uploads/2016/11/03202021/dog-thinking1.jpg)